On the Identifiability of Tensor Ranks via Prior Predictive Matching

+However, parametric models often demand user-specified ranks or strong priors, complicating deployment in real-world scenarios where domain knowledge is scarce.
 For matrix factorization models, the prior specification hurdle can be mitigated through prior predictive checks or empirical Bayes techniques~\citep{dasilva2023prior, DBLP:journals/jmlr/WangS21}.
-That is, we can determine the ideal rank by comparing observed data with data simulated from the model under alternative ranks.
-This established technique for matrix factorization inspires an analogous development for tensor factorization.
+That is, we can determine the matrix rank by comparing observed data with data simulated from the model under alternative ranks.
+This established technique for matrix factorization inspires an analogous development for tensor factorization we study here.

-Given this context, the fundamental question we ask here is \emph{when can a prior predictive moment matching approach identify the ranks of tensor factorization models}.
+The fundamental question we ask here is \emph{when can a prior predictive moment matching approach identify the ranks of tensor factorization models}.
 To answer the question, we need to establish a range of tools for connecting the moments of the prior predictive distribution with the ranks of the tensor model and an approach to use them for characterizing the rank identifiability of the model.

 In this work, we formulate a strategy for analyzing the identifiability of ranks in probabilistic tensor factorization models, by analyzing a log-linear system of equations derived from matching model-specific prior predictive moments with low-order moments of the observed tensor-data.
 We show that the algebraic structure of this system, which is determined by the chosen tensor decomposition, dictates whether the ranks can be uniquely identified by the method of moment-matching.
-We formalize this analysis by transforming the multiplicative moment equations into a log-linear system, where identifiability is equivalent to the solvability of the system with respect to the unknown ranks.
-Notably, we provide a clear theoretical characterization and distinction between different tensor models, demonstrating that rank identifiability is a direct consequence of the interaction topology of their latent factors.
-Besides, we showcase how ranks can be empirically estimated from observed tensor-data according to the prior predictive matching framework.
+We formalize this analysis by transforming the moment equations into a log-linear system, where identifiability is equivalent to the solvability of the system with respect to the unknown ranks.

-Our specific contributions are: \begin{enumerate}[topsep=0pt, left=4pt] \item We establish a general, prior predictive based framework for analyzing rank identifiability in probabilistic tensor models, by examining the rank of a log-linear system of moment equations. \item We apply this framework to four foundational tensor decompositions: \textbf{Tucker}~\citep{tucker1966some_tucker},
+Fundamentally, this framework establishes a link between a tensor factorization model's structure and its rank identifiability.
+We provide a clear theoretical characterization and distinction between different tensor models, demonstrating that rank identifiability is a direct consequence of the interaction topology of their latent factors.
+In addition, we showcase how ranks can be empirically estimated from observed tensor-data according to the prior predictive matching method.